alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-plants-seeds-bulbs-and-wood.markdown

 You don’t have to keep supplier documents, unless part of them forms the plant passport.

-## Paying APHA to issue plant passports

-You can also [contact APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate) and pay them to issue plant passports for you.

 ##Getting a plant passport for timber or wood

 If you’re exporting wood  you’ll need to [register with the Forestry Commission](http://www.forestry.gov.uk/forestry/infd-9nrkps#apply) and you might also need to apply for a plant certificate.